 If stuck on Mars, what five albums could you not go without?

 Too hard!
-There are a few songs across the decades that I do hope will never be used in car ads – I‘m talking about:
+There are a few songs across the decades that I hope will never be used in car ads – I‘m talking about:

 - Lee Hazelwood – My Autumns Done Come